max0x7ba/atomic_queue/README.md

 The benchmark also requires Intel TBB library to be available.
 It assumes that it is installed in `/usr/local/include` and `/usr/local/lib`.
 If it is installed elsewhere you may like to modify `cppflags.tbb` and `ldlibs.tbb` in `Makefile`.

 # API
-The containers support the following APIs:
+The queue class templates provide the following member functions:
 * `try_push` - Appends an element to the end of the queue.
 Returns `false` when the queue is full.
 * `try_pop` - Removes an element from the front of the queue.
 Returns `false` when the queue is empty.
 * `push` (optimist) - Appends an element to the end of the queue.
 Busy waits when the queue is full.
 Faster than `try_push` when the queue is not full.
 Optional FIFO producer queuing and total order.